denizalti/paxosmmc/README.md

-This repository includes the Python source code corresponding to the Paxos code presented on http://paxos.systems, as well as the contents of the website (as branch gh-pages).
+This repository includes the Python source code corresponding to the Paxos code presented on http://paxos.systems, as well as the contents of the website (as branch gh-pages).

 You can run the source code as follows: